cheapjack/DigitalMigrations/docs/Year2_Class1.md

  * [OpenSCAD](http://www.openscad.org/)
  * Or for a more simple design environment setup a free account for [TinkerCAD](https://www.tinkercad.com/)

+Want to print out `.stl` files from opentopography?
+Have a look at [Terrain2STL](http://jthatch.com/Terrain2STL/) and try importing to tinkerCAD or OPENSCAD.

 ### Interaction and Coding for Artists

 Want to find out more about learning this kind of practice it's well worth starting out with [Processing](http://processing.org).
 Initially check out Dan Shiffman's (Processing inventor) [Highly Enthusiastic video](http://hello.p5js.org/).